jraygauthier/jrg-nixpkgs/README.md

 ## Install

-You can trivially install any package this flake provides in your user profile as follow:
+You can trivially install any package this flake provides to your user profile via [`nix profile`][nix-profile]:

 ```bash
 $ nix profile install github:jraygauthier/jrg-nixpkgs#jrg-nixpkgs-hello